ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ## Throttling does not prevent clients from issuing requests

-While this specification helps clients to avoid going over quota, it does not prevent them to make further requests.
+This specification does not prevent clients to make over-quota requests.

-Servers should always implement their mechanisms to prevent resource exhaustion.
+Servers should always implement mechanisms to prevent resource exhaustion.

 ## Information disclosure